-Notice Of Nineteenth Annual General Meeting (Cont'd)
+Notice Of Twentieth Annual General Meeting (Cont'd)

-Notes :
+Notes:

 - 1. A proxy may but need not be a member of the Company and the proxy need not be an advocate or an approved company auditor or a person approved by the Registrar of Companies and the provisions of Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company.
 A member shall be entitled to appoint more than one (1) proxy to attend and vote at the same meeting.
-Where a member appoints more than one (1) proxy (subject to a maximum of two (2) proxies at each meeting), the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 2.
-Where a Member of the Company is an exempt authorised nominee which hold ordinary shares in the Company for multiple beneficial owner in one (1) securities account ("Omnibus Account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each Omnibus Account its holds.

-An exempt authorised nominee refers to an authorised nominee defined under the Securities Industry (Central Depositories) Act 1991 ("Central Depositories Act") which is exempted from compliance with the provisions of subsection 25A(1) of Central Depositories Act.

-- 3. To be valid the proxy form duly completed must be deposited at the registered office of the Company, 51-13-A Menara BHL Bank, Jalan Sultan Ahmad Shah, 10050 Penang not less than forty-eight (48) hours before the time for holding the meeting. - 4.
-If the appointor is a corporation, the proxy form must be executed under its Common Seal or under the hand of its attorney. - 5.
-For purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting Bursa Depository Sdn Bhd to make available to the Company pursuant to Article 57 of the Articles of Association of the Company and Paragraph 7.16(2) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, a Record of Depositors ("ROD") as at 31 December 2015 and only a Depositor whose name appears on such ROD shall be entitled to attend, speak and vote at this meeting or appoint proxy to attend and/or speak and/or vote in his/her behalf.
+Where a member appoints more than one (1) proxy (subject to a maximum of two (2) proxies at each meeting), the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - Where a Member of the Company is an exempt authorised nominee which hold ordinary shares in the Company for multiple beneficial owner in one (1) securities account ("Omnibus Account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each Omnibus Account its holds. - An exempt authorised nominee refers to an authorised nominee defined under the Securities Industry (Central Depositories) Act 1991 ("Central Depositories Act") which is exempted from compliance with the provisions of subsection 25A(1) of Central Depositories Act. - 3.
+To be valid, the proxy form duly completed must be deposited at the registered office of the Company, 51-13-A Menara BHL Bank, Jalan Sultan Ahmad Shah, 10050 Penang not less than forty-eight (48) hours before the time for holding the meeting. - 4.
+If the appointor is a corporation, this form must be executed under its Common Seal or under the hand of its attorney. - 5.
+All resolutions as set out in this notice of Annual General Meeting are to be voted by poll. - 6.
+For purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd to make available to the Company pursuant to Article 57 of the Articles of Association of the Company and Paragraph 7.16(2) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, a Record of Depositors ("ROD") as at 30 December 2016 and only a Depositor whose name appears on such ROD shall be entitled to attend, speak and vote at this meeting or appoint proxy to attend and/or speak and/or vote in his/her behalf.